karpikorop/material-todo/README.md

 - **Modern & Fast:** Built with Angular 20 and standalone components for optimal performance.

-- **Secure Authentication:** User accounts are managed securely with Firebase Authentication, including email/password and Google sign-in.

-- **Real-time Database:** Tasks are stored and synced in real-time across your devices using Firestore.

 - **Material Design:** A clean, intuitive, and fully responsive interface powered by Angular Material.

-- **Custom Icons:** Utilizes Material Symbols and a custom icon service for a unique look and feel.

 - **Open Source:** Transparent, community-driven, and completely free to use.